 The SQI is coordinated and led by the Swiss Quantum Commission (SQC), a group of leading experts in the field.
 It is hosted by the Swiss Academy of Sciences SCNAT, mandated by the Swiss Confederation.

-The Commission pursues four areas of action:
+The Commission pursues five areas of action:

-1. focus research funding by defining the framework for competitive calls subsequently conducted by the Swiss National Science Foundation SNSF;
+1. Focus research funding by defining the framework for competitive calls subsequently conducted by the Swiss National Science Foundation SNSF.

-4. strengthen international partnerships.
+5. Strengthen international partnerships.